Awais-182/python-projects-app/guessing-game-v2/README.md

 - **Single Session Memory:** Refreshing or closing the browser tab resets the current game state and target number.
 - **Single-Player Only:** Designed for individual users; does not support multi-player leaderboards or global high scores.
-- **Fixed Range:** The target random number range is fixed (e.g., 1 to 100) unless adjusted in the source code.
+- **Fixed Range:** The target random number range is fixed unless adjusted in the source code.

 ---